SZ-Chander/ForMyMiddleSchool/README.md

  You can read the "使用手册" to learn more.Sorry for my poor English, it just have Chinese.

  # More
+ If you don't want to code, you can find the .exe file in the release.(Windows Only) Mac app is coding.
  Thinks for your read.If you have any question, take the issues.

  God Bless You!